Jungang line: Phase 2: Deokso-Wonju

-Phase 3: Wonju–Jecheon Electrified Double Track Line Project
+Phase 3: Wonju–Jecheon electrified double-track line project

-Wonju–Jecheon Electrified Double Track Line Project(원주~제천 복선전철사업) was launched in 2011, connecting Seowonju station at Wonju and Bongyang station at Jecheon.
-Between Seowonju and Bongyang, the double-track line is to run in a new alignment, most of which will be the 25,080 metre long Musil Tunnel.
-Works on the tunnel are slated to commence in June 2011, for a planned start of service on the Wonju-Jecheon section in January 2021.
-The new line will reduce line distance by 5.5 km and cut travel time by 20 minutes.
-The project budget for the entire 41.1 km Wonju-Jecheon section is 1,140.061 billion won.
-Later, this plan was redesigned to build two tunnels instead of single long tunnel to reduce safety issue.
+The Wonju–Jecheon electrified double-track line project was launched in 2011, connecting Seowonju station at Wonju and Bongyang station at Jecheon.
+Between Seowonju and Bongyang, the double-track line was to run in a new alignment, most of which would be the 25,080 metre long Musil Tunnel.
+Works on the tunnel was slated to commence in June 2011, for a planned start of service on the Wonju-Jecheon section in January 2021.
+Under the government's 2010 strategic plan for 2020, the new alignment in the Wonju–Bongyang section was to be laid out for 250 km/h, the rest to Jecheon was to be upgraded for 230 km/h.
+The new alignment was to reduce line distance by 5.5 km and was to cut travel time by 20 minutes.
+The project budget for the entire 41.1 km Wonju-Jecheon section was 1,140.061 billion won.

+Later, the plan was redesigned to build two tunnels instead of single long tunnel, to improve safety.
 On June 22, 2020, construction was completed and Korean National Railway(KR) started trial running.
-KR announced that commercial running would be started at January 5.
+Commercial running started on January 5, 2021.

 Plans for the double-tracking of the section from Bongyang, the terminus of the Chungbuk Line, to Jecheon, have been prepared separately.

-Under the government's 2010 strategic plan for 2020, the new alignment in the Wonju–Bongyang section would be laid out for 250 km/h, the rest to Jecheon would be upgraded for 230 km/h.

-Phase 4: Dodam-Yeongcheon
+Phase 4: Dodam–Yeongcheon

-Jecheon-Dodam Section
+Jecheon–Dodam section

-The Jecheon–Dodam section, 17.4 km in length, was in construction with a budget of 320.024 billion won for a targeted opening in 2011, and is primarily intended to improve capacity for freight transports to a cement factory.
-The project is completed on 31 March 2011.
+The Jecheon–Dodam section was double-tracked.
+The rebuilt section is 17.4 km in length, was built with a budget of 320.024 billion won, and is primarily intended to improve capacity for freight transports to a cement factory.
+The project was completed on 31 March 2011.

-Dodam-Andong Section

-Started at December 2013, Dodam-Andong section is planned to be electrified double-track line.
-Danyang-Yeongju re-alignment line in single-track opened 13 December 2020, Yeongju-Danchon re-alignment line in single-track opened 17 December 2020.
-Finally Danyang-Danchon line in double-track railway is planned to open in August 2021.

-Andong-Yeongcheon Section

-This section is planned to open Summer 2022 as electrified single-track line.
-Upgrade to double-track line here is not yet planned.
+Dodam–Andong section

+The reconstruction of the Dodam–Andong section as an electrified double-track line started in December 2013.
+The section includes the realignment of the Danyang–Yeongju section, which opened as a single-track section on 13 December 2020.
+The Yeongju–Danchon section, another re-alignment, opened as single-track on 17 December 2020.
+The electrified and double-tracked Dodam–Danyang section opened in 5 January 2021, the second track on the Danyang–Yeongju section opened on 30 June 2022, finally the second track on the Yeongju–Danchon section and the electrified and double-tracked Danchon–Andong section opened on 28 July 2022.
+Operation of the entire section at the maximum line speed started only in December 2023.

+Andong–Yeongcheon section

+This section was originally planned to open in the summer 2022 as electrified single-track line, prepared for later double-tracking.
+In December 2021, the decision was made to complete the section as a double-track line, with opening planned in Late 2024.
+Construction started in December 2022 and completed on 20 December 2024.
+After 23 years, the whole Jungang Line became fully double-tracked and electrified.

-Phase 5: Yeongcheon-Singyeongju
+Phase 5: Yeongcheon–Singyeongju

 Electrification and doubling in this section were completed on December 28, 2021.